 Fast Outpatient Diagnosis

 Interventional Radiologists use imaging techniques to locate and biopsy potentially cancerous tumors.
-A fine needle is used to obtain a tissue sample, which a pathologist examines to determine if there is a cancer.
+A fine needle is used to obtain a tissue sample, which a pathologist examines to determine if there is cancer.
 Patients usually return home the same day.
 Depending on the condition, doctors at Jupiter Medical Center will choose from a powerful array of new treatments.

-A Wide Range Of Treatment Options
+A Wide Range of Treatment Options

 A tiny catheter is carefully guided into arteries supplying the tumor with blood.
 The doctor then injects a mixture of anti-cancer drugs and small beads directly into the tumor while blocking off its blood supply.
 Chemotherapy is thus delivered in much higher concentrations, and for longer periods, than would otherwise be possible.
 The catheter is removed and the patient returns home after an overnight hospital stay.